 A Genotype (GT) field is encoded in a typed integer vector (can be 8, 16, or even 32 bit if necessary) with the number of elements equal to the maximum ploidy among all samples at a site.
 For one individual, each integer in the vector is organized as $(allele+1) << 1 \mid phased$ where allele is set to -1 if the allele in GT is a dot '.' (thus the higher bits are all 0).
-The vector is padded with the END_OF_VECTOR values if the GT having fewer ploidy.
-We note specifically that except for the END_OF_VECTOR byte, no other negative values are allowed in the GT array.
-When processing VCF version 4.3 or earlier files, the phasing of the first allele should be treated as missing and inferred from the remaining alleles.
+The vector is padded with the END\OF\VECTOR values if the GT having fewer ploidy.
+We note specifically that except for the END\OF\VECTOR byte, no other negative values are allowed in the GT array.
 Examples: